bazelbuild/bazel/site/en/release/index.md

    "`@bazel-io flag`" on relevant GitHub issues or PRs to mark them as potential
         release blockers, the Bazel team triages them and decide whether to back-port the commits.
-    *   The Bazel maintainers can create a [cherry-pick request](https://github.com/bazelbuild/bazel/issues/new?assignees=&labels=&projects=&template=cherry_pick_request.yml){: .external} to cherry-pick certain commit(s) to a release branch.
-Fill in the Title, Commit ID(s), Category, and Reviewer(s).
-If there are multiple commits or reviewers, then separate them by commas.
-After, set the milestone of the issue by clicking on the milestone setting and choosing the proper X.Y.Z release blockers (this will trigger the cherry-pick bot to cherry-pick the commits to the "release-X.Y.Z" branch).
-Finally, submit the issue.
-The cherry-pick bot will notify whether or not the commits are cherry-pickable.
-If they are, then a new PR will be created, which, if approved by a member of the Bazel team, will cherry-pick the commit(s) to the release branch.
-See [example](https://github.com/bazelbuild/bazel/issues/20230){: .external}.
     *   Only backward-compatible commits on the main branch can be back-ported, additional minor changes to resolve merge conflicts are acceptable.
 1. Identify release blockers and fix issues found on the release branch.